system76/docs/content/pop-basics.md

 ![new-app-menu](/images/pop-basics/21-10-apps-menu.png)

-As in previous versions a search box is provided which can search installed applications, or applications to install from the [Pop!\_Shop](#pop_shop-app-installation)
+As in previous versions a search box is provided which can search installed applications, or applications to install from the [Pop!\_Shop](#pop_shop-app-installation).

 ![new-app-search](/images/pop-basics/21-10-new-apps-search.png)